UPSTREAM 2025 - Home

 1:15 PM EDT Wednesday, April 30

-Keynote – Brian Goldstone, author of “There’s No Place for Us: Working and Homeless in America” with HELP USA’s COO, Daniel Farrell.
+Keynote Conversation – Brian Goldstone, author of “There Is No Place for Us: Working and Homeless in America” and Daniel Farrell, HELP USA COO

 30 minutes

-Focus: Journalist and author Brian Goldstone explores the growing crisis of working Americans experiencing homelessness, drawing from his book There’s No Place for Us: Working and Homeless in America.
-In conversation with HELP USA’s Chief Operating Officer, Daniel Farrell, they will examine the economic instability, rising housing costs, and systemic failures that have left millions without a home, challenging conventional narratives about who becomes homeless and why.
-Together they will discuss parallels between the book, the national crisis, and the NYC housing landscape, shedding light on urgent, real-world solutions that move beyond short-term fixes to create lasting change.
+Focus: Journalist and author Brian Goldstone, with HELP USA’s Chief Operating Officer and lead researcher Danny Farrell, explores the growing crisis of working Americans experiencing homelessness, drawing from Goldstone’s book There Is No Place for Us: Working and Homeless in America.
+They will examine the economic instability, rising housing costs, and systemic failures that have left millions without a home, challenging conventional narratives about who becomes homeless and why.
+The conversation will shed light on urgent, real-world solutions that move beyond short-term fixes to create lasting change.

-Focus: Journalist and author Brian Goldstone explores the growing crisis of working Americans experiencing homelessness, drawing from his book There’s No Place for Us: Working and Homeless in America.
-In conversation with HELP USA’s Chief Operating Officer, Daniel Farrell, they will examine the economic instability, rising housing costs, and systemic failures that have left millions without a home, challenging conventional narratives about who becomes homeless and why.
-Together they will discuss parallels between the book, the national crisis, and the NYC housing landscape, shedding light on urgent, real-world solutions that move beyond short-term fixes to create lasting change.
+Focus: Journalist and author Brian Goldstone, with HELP USA’s Chief Operating Officer and lead researcher Danny Farrell, explores the growing crisis of working Americans experiencing homelessness, drawing from Goldstone’s book There Is No Place for Us: Working and Homeless in America.
+They will examine the economic instability, rising housing costs, and systemic failures that have left millions without a home, challenging conventional narratives about who becomes homeless and why.
+The conversation will shed light on urgent, real-world solutions that move beyond short-term fixes to create lasting change.

 Brian Goldstone